feixuxi/Ventilator/design/conop.md

 Controlled adjusts pressure set point for closed loop control to PEEP pressure - controller adjusts blower speed to meet PEEP.
 PEEP pressure target is maintained for a specified amount of time - then transition back to inhale

-Alpha build has no inter-breath or “adaptive” control on top of this.
+Alpha build has no inter-breath or "adaptive" control on top of this.